🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 On the other hand, older generations may fear the technological barrier – the most universal is the fear that digital slips can lead to data leaks.

-What is your preferred receipt method graph divided by age groups
+The preferred receipt method graph among different age groups

 While there is no fresh data concerning the division between paper and digital slips, here’s what we can deduct from various papers and studies.